Faisii786/Launday-System-Gaps/README.md

 3. **Language analytics** (reporting requirement)
 4. **Privacy view for customers** (compliance requirement)

-Most other features are either fully implemented or partially implemented with minor enhancements needed.
+Most other features are either fully implemented or need to be implemented from scratch.
 The system architecture is solid and can support the missing features with appropriate development effort.

 ---